-Geological logging and sampling are in progress for CANDD015, and assay results are expected early in the new year.
-Core processing, logging and sampling of CANDD016 will commence shortly.
-Mineralised intervals in CANDD015 are summarised in Table 1 and drill hole details and status are provided in Table 2.
+Geological logging and sampling are in progress for CANDD015 and CANDD016, and assay results are expected in the new year.
+Mineralised intervals in CANDD016 are summarised in Table 1 and drill hole details and status are provided in Table 2.
+Mineralised intervals in CANDD015 have been reported previously.

-Downhole Electromagnetic Surveys
+Downhole Electromagnetic (DHEM) Surveys